Covid: Kejriwal urges Delhiites to have precaution doses | Health

 - India

-He also appealed to the parents of children in the age group 12-17 years to get them administered second dose of the vaccine.
+Sharing vaccination figures, he said that so far, a total of 3.5 crore vaccines have been administered in Delhi.
+Out of this, 1.81 crore are first doses, 1.53 crore are second doses.

-The chief minister said the government will also set up camps in schools for vaccination of children.
-The school authorities may contact the local district administration officials for the purpose, he said.
+''And only 18.5 lakh people have taken the precautionary dose.
+This means that a lot of people are yet to get the precautionary dose.
+This number is only 10 per cent of the people who got the first dose.
+We have a huge capacity of administering 1 lakh doses per day in Delhi, both private and government facilities included,'' he said.

-So, far 3.5 crore doses of the vaccine have been administered in Delhi.
-The number of those who have got the precaution dose is 18.5 lakh.
+The chief minister said the government will also set up camps in schools for vaccination of children, if the school authorities request the local district administration officials for the purpose.

-A total of 1.81 crore have been given first dose and 1.53 crore have received both doses, he said.
+''Children aged between 12-17 are eligible for a second dose but a lot of them are yet to take that dose.
+I request them as well as their parents to ensure that they get vaccinated,'' he said.

 The chief minister also appealed people who have not received their second dose to do so at the earliest.
 The senior citizen, health workers and frontline workers also need to get precaution doses, he stressed.